aradzie/keybr.com/docs/translations_report.md

 * *Generate lessons that resemble the specified programming lan...*
 * *Practice punctuation characters that are specific to a progr...*
 * *This is a histogram of the accuracies of all users, and your...*
-* *This is a histogram of the typing speeds of all users, and y...*
 * ...

 # French

 Translated: 403 messages, 4702 words

-Untranslated: 25 messages, 445 words
+Untranslated: 26 messages, 447 words

 * *Zones:*
 * *Not set*